 Professional Training and Background

 Hi there!
 My name is Rebecca Fallihee and I’m a board-certified and licensed nutritionist through the Board for Certification of Nutrition Specialists, which sets the standard for advanced personalized nutrition.
 Read more about what that specifically means below*.
-I am also a Licensed Dietician / Nutritionist (LDN) through the State of Illinois.
+I am also a Licensed Dietician / Nutritionist (LDN) in Oregon and Illinois.

 Prior to clinical nutrition study, I’ve worked within the realm of public health nutrition education, first at the Linus Pauling Institute (known for extensive research in micronutrients, phytochemicals, and promoting optimal health), and then through Oregon State University Extension’s Nutrition Education Program.